Label printing and barcode scanning

 Check our guide: How do I change the label size settings for my Zebra label printer?

-A4 paper printer No specific recommendation “Inkjets” and usually cheaper to buy and “LaserJets” cheaper in the long-run.
-A “LaserJet” printer is required for the Permanent lables, whereas the temporary labels can be printed by either. -
+Printer No specific recommendation “Inkjets” are usually cheaper to buy and “LaserJets” cheaper to run.
+A “LaserJet” printer is required for the Permanent labels, whereas the temporary labels can be printed by either. -

 (99.1 x 38.1mm) extra-strong adhesive heavy duty weatherproof labels - 14 labels per A4 sheet

 You’ll need one per container you own (not non-returnables) and may need to replace them occasionally if they get damaged.
-Amazon or ebay
+Amazon.co.uk or ebay

 (99.1 x 67.7mm) labels - 8 labels per A4 sheet

 You’ll need one per container delivered.
-Amazon or ebay
+Amazon.co.uk or ebay

 Barcode scanning